Biobix/DeepRibo/README.md

 # Pretrained models

 All six models discussed in the [Full Article](.) are located in `models/`, and can be directly used for making predictions on personal data.
 User data has to be first parsed using `DataParser.py`.
 Before any predictions can be made, cut-off values have to be determined on the user data using the R-script `src/s_curve_cutoff_estimation.R`.
+In case no annotation data is available (*de novo*), a conservative value of 0.12 and 0.27 can be taken for the coverage and RPKM cutoff, respectively.

 # Code Examples